jordan4ibanez/G3N-Mesh-Tutorial/README.md

 ### Step 3, Winding Order:

 Winding order is a very simple concept to grasp.
 Look at [the code for tri 1 which constructs it in the indices](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L45) and then look at the image for tri 1 above.
 Now look at [the code for tri 2 which constructs it in the indices](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L48) and then look at the image for tri 2 above.
 You will notice something very important.
 They are going counter clockwise.
 Basically you are telling OpenGL which direction is the face of your tri when you are creating the mesh.
 Pretty simple, right?
+This is used for backface culling.
+We will touch on that in a bit.

 I'm going to show you what I mean using the actual program.